 When playing online poker, even the best players find that luck is sometimes just not on their side.
 This is why enjoying poker is not about winning every game but about improving your overall poker win rate – that is, the amount of money you win while playing poker within a set time period.
 Many professional and amateur players gauge their long-term success based on this rate and use it to prevent themselves from stressing too much over short-term losses.

-1. Find the right “table”
+1. Find the Right “Table”

-2. Identify the fish
+2. Identify the Fish

 Even if everyone in a poker game is less skilled than you are, there’s still going to be someone who’s “the fish.”
 This term describes someone who is simply not very good at the game.
 For example, they make mistakes like misjudging the strength of their hand and raising far too much; or they become too predictable so that more skilled players can read them more easily.
 These players have done little or no research into how to play the game, not even reading the most popular books on poker strategy.

-Once you’ve identified the fish, be sure to pressure them to help you win some easy pots or lay some traps for them so they think you’re the fish… and then take them for all they’re worth!
+Once you’ve identified the fish, be sure to pressure them to help you win some easy pots or lay some traps for them so they think you’re the fish — and then take them for all they’re worth!

-You don’t need to read an online poker guide to know that some hands are better than others.
+You don’t need to read an online poker guide on poker strategy to know that some hands are better than others.
 Even though many players know which hands are weak and which ones are strong, players often overestimate the value of mediocre hands.
 You might be tricked into thinking these are good hands or that you should play them often.
 Here are a few examples of mediocre Texas Hold’em poker hands:

-- Offsuit A, 2: Many players fall into the trap of thinking that this is a good starting hand when in reality, it can be a double-edged sword.
+Many players fall into the trap of thinking that this is a good starting hand when in reality, it can be a double-edged sword.
 It’s a good setup for a lower straight — but not only can this hand be beaten by a higher straight, but it will leave you in an incredibly weak position if you miss it.